Logo

 How do rising interest rates impact first-time buyers?

 When interest rates rise, this makes mortgages more expensive as it increases the amount of interest you pay each month alongside paying off your mortgage loan.
-If you're a first-time buyer, higher interest rates might mean that you have to borrow less for a mortgage in order to afford the monthly repayments, or put down a larger deposit to get a lower LTV.
+If you're a first-time buyer, higher interest rates might mean that you have to borrow less for a mortgage in order to afford the monthly repayments or put down a larger deposit to get a lower LTV.
 If you're still saving towards your first home, high interest rates can be a good thing however if saving rates are also high, as you could earn more money on your savings.

 If you're struggling to save for a house, don't worry.
-Set up a Cash Lifetime ISA with us today to benefit from our market-leading 4.3% AER (variable) interest rate, plus a free 25% bonus from the government.
+Set up a Cash Lifetime ISA with us today to benefit from our market-leading 4.75% AER (variable) interest rate, plus a free 25% bonus from the government.
 There are also ways to buy a home with a small deposit, as well as schemes that help you boost your deposit size.

-You might also like: Best mortgages for first time buyers Learn more about how interest rates work in our What are mortgage interest rates? guide.
+Learn more about how interest rates work in our What are mortgage interest rates? guide.

 How do rising interest rates impact homeowners?